Dallas, April 2, 1957. Location: Arlington Park. The tornado is in the Trinity River bottoms.

 > The Dallas Public Library's Texas/Dallas History and Archives section has the complete Weather Bureau report containing the Hoecker references above:

 The tornadoes at Dallas, Tex., April 2, 1957 / a collection of reports by Walter H. Hoecker, Jr., et al. - iii, 175 pp. : maps, charts.
 Holdings: Item Holdings DPL Catalogue Call Number: 551.553 U58Wt.
 Publisher: Washington : U.S. Department of Commerce, Weather Bureau, 1960.
+This is one of the richest sources of material on the tornado, although even it seems not to be entirely accurate.
+Don't accept the library's (very bad) photocopy; make them bring you the original.
+I get the impression that copies of this report are in pretty short supply.

 > The report, mentioned elsewhere on this site, resulting from a U.S. Weather Bureau study of the tornado and its effects that was led by meteorologist Robert G. Beebe is included in the above DPL reference.

-> On Tornado Funnels , a 1978 scientific paper which suggests a modeling strategy for tornado funnels based partly on observations of the 1957 Dallas tornado, might provide interesting reading for anyone possessing a degree in meteorology.
+> On Tornado Funnels A 1978 scientific paper which suggests a modeling strategy for tornado funnels based partly on observations of the 1957 Dallas tornado, might provide interesting reading for anyone possessing a degree in meteorology.

 (1) For the meteorologically inclined, a quick summary.
 Obviously there was way more than adequate atmospheric moisture on (and before) April 2, apparently including an impressive surface dew point rise from 60 degrees to 70 degrees between 12:30 and 3:30 p.m. on the day of the tornado.
 The day was warm, even by April in North Central Texas standards.
 The cloud base where the tornado first formed was estimated at ~1100ft.
 The Lifted Index seems to have been around -7.
 At the 500mb level (~18,000 ft) winds of about 40mph were blowing from the south.
 Thus moisture, instability, and significant shear all likely were in place.
 In addition, a cold front was advancing from the northwest and was near the area, a stationary front ran along an east-west line virtually on top of the area (all of the 25 tornadoes in this outbreak occurred north of it -- the most severe ones virtually on it), and the typical dry line seems to have been set up out to the west; so a convergence of boundaries was present to help concentrate the other factors.
 On a more "macro-meteorological" scale, a big upper level low was sitting over New Mexico, the jet stream was split pretty much north and south of the continental U.S., and a series of low level short wave troughs had been moving across the country for a number of days.
 Radar data for the tornado can be found in the Weather Bureau report, although I don't know how much help 1957 weather radar info might be in filling out the picture.